pkuzan/aws-basics/lab/aws-basics.md

 TODO - Someone with a Windows machine!

 ##### Convert PEM to PPK
-TODO - Someone with a Windows machine!
+TODO - Someone with a Windows machine or have the PPK already converted in S3
 * Open PEM in Putty
 * Export as PPK